 WTFN has secured multiple re-commissions from long-standing broadcaster partner the Nine Network.

-The new orders, totalling 45 hours, comprise series four of Paramedics, series three of Emergency, as well as series 11 of Bondi Vet and the recently confirmed second series of hit lifestyle title Space Invaders.
+The new orders, totalling 45 hours, comprise series four of Paramedics, season 3 of Emergency, as well as season 11 of Bondi Vet and the recently confirmed second series of hit lifestyle title Space Invaders.

 Paramedics and Emergency – both 10 x 60 – are dramatic obs-doc series that follow real-life medical teams.
 Paramedics tracks the work of Australia’s ambulance service and captures moments of compassion, bravery, and laughter, while giving unprecedented insight into the daily lives of these emergency service heroes.
 Emergency, filmed with unparalleled access to emergency room teams in The Royal Melbourne, one of Australia’s biggest and busiest emergency hospitals, reveals each step of a patient’s journey, from the moment they’re rushed into hospital, and conveys gripping accounts from the doctors and nurses as they fight to save patients suffering life-threatening injuries.